MARRIYAM07/marriyams_bot/README.md

 ## What is this?

 **Marriyam's Bot** is a fully custom RAG (Retrieval-Augmented Generation) powered chatbot embedded directly on my portfolio.
-Visitors can ask it anything — my projects, skills, background, or internship availability — and it responds with accurate, grounded answers pulled from my personal knowledge base.
+Visitors can ask it anything, my projects, skills, background, or internship availability — and it responds with accurate, grounded answers pulled from my personal knowledge base.

 No hallucinations.
 No made-up answers.
 Just real information, retrieved intelligently.